 It took me two tries but I did find that delicate balance.
 All-purpose flour helped this recipe stay moist but sturdy enough to hold up to the extra moisture, unlike my attempt with cake flour.

 This recipe calls for creamed honey.
 I, along with my kids, love creamed honey.
 The silky-smooth spreadable texture and consistency are a baker’s delight, not to mention a spoon-licking dream.
 Creamed honey, unlike what the name might lead you to believe, contains no actual cream or dairy at all.

 It is still 100% natural honey, the only difference to its liquid counterpart is that it has gone through a controlled crystallization process.
 This process creates small and uniform honey crystals which give it that oh-so-deliciously spreadable consistency and light color.

 More Baking With Honey

 I’m so excited for you to try these Honey Lavender Cupcakes.
-They are truly a gorgeously flavored floral cupcake perfect for spring parties and celebrations.
+They are truly gorgeously flavored floral cupcakes perfect for spring parties and celebrations.

 If you are a honey fan, you simply must try this Honey Blackberry Cake.
 Or perhaps a light, fluffy, and naturally honey-sweetened Lemon Poppy Seed Donut is more to your liking.
 I also have a delicious Honey Chocolate Chip Cookie recipe.